 In both adults and children, treatment is usually continued until 48 hours after pyrexia and other abnormal signs have resolved.
-Treatment is normally given for 5-14 days but the treatment period may be extended if necessary.
+Treatment is normally given for 5-14 days, but the treatment period may be extended if necessary.

-In the treatment of uncomplicated gonorrhea, sultamicillin can be given as a single oral dose of 2.25 g (six 375 mg tablets or three 750 mg tablets).
+In the treatment of uncomplicated gonorrhea, sultamicillin can be given as a single oral dose of 2.25 g (six 375 mg tablets).
 Concomitant probenecid 1.0 g should be administered in order to prolong plasma concentrations of sulbactam and ampicillin.